 When someone plays their last domino, everyone else must count their dots.

-The next round, the next tile that starts is the double eleven.
-Then, the double ten, and so on.
+For the next round, the next tile that starts is the double eleven—then, the double ten, and so on.